Award in CMV Medical Education

 Application

-All application submissions will be reviewed by the Fellowship Awards Subcommittee.
-Funding decisions and feedback from the subcommittee will be sent to applicants by June 1, 2025.
+All application submissions will be reviewed with funding decisions and feedback to be sent to applicants by October 1, 2025.
 Announcement of the awardees will be made at IDWeek in October 2025.

 Applications must include the following items (please see following paragraphs for additional instructions):